Membership

 Meet the Board

-Gavin Saari, President
+Gavin Saari, Past President

 Gavin Saari is a supervisory research toxicologist at the U.S. Geological Survey Upper Midwest Environmental Sciences Center.
 His role at the center focuses on developing invasive species control tools to remove nuisance freshwater fish species.
 This is accomplished by characterizing pesticide species sensitivity and chemical fate and transport in aquatic systems.
 Gavin earned a Bachelor’s of Science Degree in Biology from the University of Wisconsin-Superior in 2010 and a PhD in Environmental Science from Baylor University with an aquatic toxicology focus in 2018.